-VS Code, Atom are some of the new generation of IDE (Integrated Debugging Environment), to be more correct let’s say simply text editors or SUPER text editors, that become increasingly popular in recent years.
+VS Code, Atom are some of the new generations of IDE (Integrated Debugging Environment), to be more correct let’s say simply text editors or SUPER text editors, that become increasingly popular in recent years.
 They all are:

-–lightweight software: they are provided as a minimal component, the core or the kernel, above which can be plugged a lot of add-ons.
+–lightweight software: they are provided as a minimal component, the core of the kernel, above which can be plugged a lot of add-ons.
 The core package is quite small ~100MB compared to classical IDE like Visual Studio, IntelliJ, Netbeans …

 –multi-platforms: this is one of the most interesting features about them.
 The developer can still use his favorite editor if he has to switch from windows to MacOSX or from Linux to windows later on.

-This is a short list of what we expect for our text editor:
+This is a shortlist of what we expect for our text editor:

 As a C# developer, we’ll try to see how would be our programmer life if Atom is our IDE.